This article posted on LinkedIn December 2, 2019

 This came to mind after reading “Environmental Sustainability: More process than Progress,” by HealthCare Purchasing News’ Rick Dana Barlow.
 Medical device reprocessing has been helping hospitals dramatically reduce medical waste now for two decades WHILE ALSO driving down costs.
 In fact, last year AMDR members reported keeping 15 million pounds of medical waste from landfills AND saving our healthcare partners nearly half a billion dollars!

-Those in healthcare are becoming increasingly concerned with the environmental impact associated with providing care.
-Hospitals need to be doing everything they can to eliminate environmental waste as we all share the same planet.
+Those in healthcare are becoming increasingly concerned about better patient care.
+Many hospitals utilize IT services for healthcare to enhance patient experience and monitoring.
+Besides technological advancements, hospitals are also trying to do everything they can to eliminate environmental waste as we all share the same planet.
 As healthcare leaders, hospitals should be setting the example, and using commercially reprocessed devices is “low hanging fruit” to improve hospital environmental outputs.